Nevada State Fair carnival scene with crowds and rides at a fairground on a sunny summer day

 We made an episode about this.
 James and Erin read through r/Reno so you don't have to — nostalgia, drama, parking debate and all.

-How much does the Nevada State Fair cost?
+How Did the State Fair Go?

 More Reno Events